ivan-hc/AM/README.md

 ```

 ### *2) `appimagetool`*
 [**appimagetool**](https://github.com/AppImage/appimagetool) is a tool used to create AppImage packages from AppDirs.
-"AM" uses this to convert old AppImages and remove their dependency on libfuse2 or to assemble AppImage packages on the fly from portable archives [if a build script is available](https://github.com/ivan-hc/AM/tree/main/appimage-bulder-scripts), like in an AUR helper (*see "[Convert Type2 AppImages requiring libfuse2 to New Generation AppImages](https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/nolibfuse.md)" and "[Option One: "build AppImages on-the-fly](https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/template.md#option-one-build-appimages-on-the-fly)"*)
+"AM" uses this to convert old AppImages and remove their dependency on libfuse2 or to assemble AppImage packages on the fly from portable archives, like in an AUR helper (*see "[Convert Type2 AppImages requiring libfuse2 to New Generation AppImages](https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/nolibfuse.md)" and "[Option One: "build AppImages on-the-fly](https://github.com/ivan-hc/AM/blob/main/docs/guides-and-tutorials/template.md#option-one-build-appimages-on-the-fly)"*)
 ```
 am -i appimagetool
 ```